- Museums Type

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-When businessman Ralph H. Norton retired from the steel industry, he created the Norton Museum of Art to house his impressive art collection.
-Since its opening in 1941, the museum has been renovated and expanded so that it now includes more than 5,000 pieces.
+When businessman Ralph H. Norton retired from the steel industry, he created the Norton Museum of Art to hold his impressive art collection.
+Since its opening in 1941, the museum has been renovated and expanded so that it now houses more than 7,000 pieces.
 The museum's art is mostly separated by geography, with exhibits dedicated to European, American and Chinese art.
-There are two additional exhibits for photography and contemporary works); there is a great American exhibit of 19th- and 20th-century paintings as well as a well-known collection of Chinese art, which includes bronze and jade sculptures.
-You'll also see works by Picasso, Monet and Gauguin and sculptures by Theodore Roszak and William Zorach.
+There are two additional exhibits for photography and contemporary art as well.
+Noteworthy pieces in the museum's collection include paintings by Picasso, Monet and Gauguin and sculptures by Theodore Roszak and William Zorach.

 Art lovers will appreciate the variety of artists represented in the small yet impressive Norton Museum of Art.
 While the permanent collections consistently wow guests, many praise the museum's temporary exhibits, which focus on everything from photographs of the Black Panthers to iconic toys.
 And though some previous museumgoers disapproved of the property's small size, renovations are currently underway to expand the museum.
 The expansion project is expected to be completed in 2018.